Tskit for phylogenetics#

 )

 It is worth noting that this distance is the basis for the “genetic divergence” between two samples in a tree.
-For this reason, an equivalent way to carry out the calculation is to use TreeSequence.divergence(), part of the the standard tskit Statistics framework, setting mode="branch" and windows="trees".
+For this reason, an equivalent way to carry out the calculation is to use TreeSequence.divergence(), part of the standard tskit Statistics framework, setting mode="branch" and windows="trees".
 This is a more flexible approach, as it allows the distance between multiple sets of samples in Multiple trees to be calculated efficiently:

 target_node_1 = 5